 To begin with, in regards to accounting for enteric emissions (“cow burps”), most people use global stats.
-So even if you use 2006 Long Shadow as a reference, and actually read that document, a large portion of that 18% was attributed to land use change specifically in Brazil at peak deforestation rates from 1998 to 2004.
-If I recall correctly 57% of the GHG’s attributed to cattle was from South America.
+So even if you use 2006 Long Shadow as a reference, and actually read that document, a large portion of that 18% attributed to the livestock sector was due to land use change specifically in Brazil at peak deforestation rates from 1998 to 2004.
+If I recall correctly 57% of the GHG’s attributed more specifically to cattle was from South America.
 This report was also just for OECD countries.
-2013 Long Shadow scaled the number back some to 14.5% still using 2004-2005 Amazon deforestation rates.
+2013 Long Shadow scaled their livestock sector number back some to 14.5% still using 2004-2005 Amazon deforestation rates.
 Again a global number that still used different Life Cycle Analysis [LCA] methods for different sectors.

 But guess what, when you look regionally, for example, in North America, deforestation isn’t a large issue.
 We’ve actually had some afforestation.
 So when you look at the 2014 UN Climate Change Conference numbers from Lima, Peru, US and North American numbers for Ag are a bit different.
 Why?
 Land use change isn’t such a large contributing factor to the LCA’s.
 US Ag in total is around 8.1%.
 26.79% of that 8.1% is from enteric fermentation (cattle burps).
 What’s 26.79% of 8.1%?….
 2.17% of GHG’s.
 Add in all of manure management for all livestock, and you’re at approx. 40% of 8.1% or 3.24% of all GHG’s including land use change.
 This is noted in the graphic below compiled from UN and IPCC data…not the beef check off program.
 Note too that less than 0.5% of fresh beef consumed in the US comes from Brazil.
 Most (85%) US beef is domestically produced.
 What isn’t domestically produced largely comes from Canada, Mexico, Australia and New Zealand.